Novar Fishings Regulations

 All Scottish rivers/districts have been allocated to one of 3 grades each with their own recommended management actions.
 Over 70% of all salmon rivers including the River Alness have been designated as Grade 3 for 2018: in these rivers exploitation is considered unsustainable and mandatory catch and release is required for one year.

 In October 2017, during the consultation period following provisional categorisation, the fishery board submitted a robust representation to Marine Scotland Science (MSS).
 This showed in detail the correlation of catches to river level on the Alness, and the effects of 4 dry summers, and also the consequences of these dry summers on fishing effort.
-Unfortunately this was in vain, and after nearly 4 months with no formal response from MSS, we understand the Category 3 designation will be submitted to Scottish Government for legislation in early February.
+Unfortunately this was in vain, and after nearly 4 months with no formal response from MSS, Category 3 designation was submitted to Scottish Government for legislation in early February.

 Novar Fishings Regulations 2018